 Transportation Modes in the Region

-Transportation services in the region, including transit routes, rail, airports, and seaports are depicted in the map below in relation to population density across the region.
+Transportation services in the region, including transit routes, rail, airports, and seaports are depicted in the map below.
 It is important to note that the map does not take into account the capacity or frequency of transit services.